danishfurniture/neb2/README.md

 This readme file accompanies the Neb2 firmware (v 2.1.1.01) file uploaded on 30 March 2019.

-The file you download is called: neb2Firmware2.1.1.01.zip

-There are two files inside that .zip file:

-	a) This read.me file

-	b) A firmware file for the Qu-Bit Nebulae 2 (Neb2) eurorack module.

 The firmware file is named: neb_update.zip

 That is the name that the Neb2 module requires in order to be recognized as a firmware update file.